 Should research be done to produce drugs with no negative effects?
 What aspects of the current drug policy should be changed?
 Does drug prohibition decrease drug abuse substantially?
 De Marneffe thinks that if it does not, then there is no case for drug prohibition.
 John points out that we need to distinguish between hard and soft drugs.

-- Amy Standen the Roving Philosophical Reporter (Seek to 04:32): Amy Standen interviews Quentin, a former drug addict.
+- Roving Philosophical Report (Seek to 04:32): Amy Standen interviews Quentin, a former drug addict.

-- Ian Shoales the Sixty Second Philosopher (Seek to 37:00): Ian Shoales gives a brief biography of Aldous Huxley, author of The Doors of Perception and Brave New World.
+- Sixty Second Philosopher (Seek to 37:00): Ian Shoales gives a brief biography of Aldous Huxley, author of The Doors of Perception and Brave New World.

 - Conundrum (Seek to 48:30): Janice asks, if you are interviewing an extremely qualified applicant for a job but she or he creeps you out, are you justified in hiring a less qualified person with whom you are comfortable?
 Are we justified in trusting first impressions?